 Teachers will use these at the three assessment points during the year and award each child a ‘Point in Time’ assessment level accordingly.
 These will be recorded on Pupil Asset (our school management information system) along with the other Core Curriculum Subjects from September 2021.
 The impact of our RE curriculum and Collective Worship can also be measured through soft data.
 This might be in several different forms such as engagement with the church and wider community, pupil, and parental voice as well as children’s/adults’ general behaviours.

 Physical Education is concerned with the promotion of positive attitudes towards physical activity and well-being.
-At St Michael’s children are helped to acquire the skills needed to participate with confidence and enjoyment in a range of individual team activities at school and in the wider community, and to appreciate the place of regular exercise as a way of keeping fit.
+At St Michael’s, children are helped to acquire the skills needed to participate with confidence and enjoyment in a range of individual team activities at school and in the wider community, and to appreciate the place of regular exercise as a way of keeping fit both now and in the future.

 In the Early Years Foundation Stage, PSHE is about making connections and is strongly linked to play.
 PSHE is taught through activities that are part of topics, as well as on an individual basis to develop personal skills such as dressing, feeding and toileting.
 Positive experiences are built through daily opportunities to share and enjoy a range of different activities.
 The children are given the opportunity to engage in social activities, as members of a small group or occasionally during whole school activities.